cogumm/wunderlist/README.md

 ## Legal stuff

-Copyright (C) 2010-2011 by 6 Wunderkinder (6 Wunderkinder GmbH, Germany) All Rights Reserved.
+Copyright (C) 2010-2012 by 6Wunderkinder (6 Wunderkinder GmbH, Germany) All Rights Reserved.

 Wunderlist is a trademark of 6 Wunderkinder GmbH.